WeiShi78/Automatic-Music-Generation-Pipeline/README.md

 For generation models, Coconet by Magenta and MuseNet by OpenAI is combined.
 The inputs should be MIDI files.

-For the timbre transfer part, MIDI-DDSP by Magenta is used.
+For the timbre synthesis part, MIDI-DDSP by Magenta is used.